MCMC Should Mix: Learning Energy-Based Model with Neural Transport Latent Space MCMC: Experiments

 \subsection{Mixing}

+In the following, we will recruit diagnostics to quantitatively and qualitatively address the question of mixing MCMC.
+We will first evaluate the famous Gelman-Rubin statistic for Markov chains running in the latent space and contrast those against chains in the data space.
+Then, we will evaluate auto-correlation as a weaker measure of mixing.
+Finally, we provide a visual inspection of Markov chains in our model and compare those with a biased model known not to be amenable to mixing.

-{\bf Gelman-Rubin.} The Gelman-Rubin statistic~\cite{gelman1992inference, brooks1998general} measures the convergence of Markov chains to the target distribution.
+{\bf Gelman-Rubin.} The Gelman-Rubin statistic~\citep{gelman1992inference, brooks1998general} measures the convergence of Markov chains to the target distribution.
 It is based on the notion that if multiple chains have converged, by definition, they should appear ``similar'' to one another, else, one or more chains have failed to converge.
 Specifically, the diagnostic recruits an analysis of variance to access the difference between the between-chain and within-chain variances.
+We refer to the Appendix~\ref{sec:app_gelman} for details.
+Figure~\ref{fig:mixing_diag}(a-b) depicts the histograms of $\hat{R}$ for $m=64$ chains over $n=2,000$ steps with a burn-in time of $400$ steps, learned from SVHN dataset.
+The mean $\hat{R}$ value is $1.13$, which we treat as approximative convergence to the target distribution~\citep{brooks1998general}.
+We contrast this result with over-damped Langevin dynamics in the latent space and HMC in the data space, both with unfavorable diagnostics of mixing.